-Northland Power Solar Belleville North L.P. (hereinafter referred to as "Northland") is proposing to develop a 10-megawattt (MW) solar photovoltaic (PV) Project titled Belleville North Solar Project (hereinafter referred to as the "Project").
-The Project will be located on approximately 40 hectares (ha) of land, located at Lot 65 of Concession V Bay Side in the single-tier municipality of the Corporation of the County of Prince Edward.
+Northland Power Solar Belleville South L.P. (hereinafter referred to as "Northland") is proposing to develop a 10-megawatt (MW) solar photovoltaic (PV) Project titled Belleville South Solar Project (hereinafter referred to as the "Project").
+The Project will be located on approximately 40 hectares (ha) of land, located in the single-tier municipality of the City of Prince Edward County.

 As stated in Sections 37 and 38 of Ontario Regulation (O. Reg.)
-359/09 Renewable Energy Approvals Under Part V.O.1 of the Act, (herein referred to as the "REA Regulation"), an Environmental Impact Study (EIS) is required for all significant natural heritage features determined to be within a specified setback in order to obtain a Renewable Energy Approval (REA).
+359/09 Renewable Energy Approvals Under Part V.0.1 of the Act, (herein referred to as the "REA Regulation"), an Environmental Impact Study (EIS) is required for all significant natural heritage features determined to be within a specified setback in order to obtain a Renewable Energy Approval (REA).
 The EIS identifies the potential negative environmental effects, documents the proposed mitigation measures, and describes the environmental effects monitoring plan for the natural heritage features.